 My recollections - Geoff Quintaba.
 Joined 2010 - Present.
-Current Trainer

-Much has changed at the station.
-When I joined NCI Gosport in 2010, the station had only been operational for a couple of years, but under the leadership of Richard McMinn, the station's founding father, we had a fully manned station of watchkeepers.
+Current Trainer under the leadership of Richard McMinn, the station's founding father, we had a fully manned station of watchkeepers.
 The station had the benefit of an elevated view of the approaches to Portsmouth Harbour as well as the harbour itself.